About

 I’ve published two books about Indigenous history in Brazil, mostly focused on the eighteenth and nineteenth centuries.
 Whenever possible, I looked for Native voices in the historical sources, and this search brought me to regional archives across Brazil, from the Amazonian port city of Belém to the far-western city of Cuiabá.
 There I found documents that gave a close-to-the-ground view of life in riverine villages, frontier outposts, forest encampments, and long-distance canoes.
 You can read more about my books here; see below on Contact Strategies, published in 2021.
 I enjoy discussing my work with students, so please reach out if you’re teaching a class for which you’d like to arrange a visit.

-My current book project explores the changing cultures of agricultural chemical use from the 1970s to the present.
+My current book project explores the changing cultures of agricultural chemical use from around 1970 to the present.
 Although focused (for now) on the United States, I came to this topic via Mato Grosso, Brazil, where I saw the rapid expansion of GM soybean plantations.
 I began wondering about histories of agrichemical transformation in places closer to home.
 As part of this research, I’m conducting oral history interviews with different kinds of farmers, as well as people living and working in proximity to agriculture, in rural New York, Iowa, and California.

 I’m interested in experimental and literary approaches to writing history.
 In 2020, I published a personal essay called “A Shared Toxic History” in the American Historical Review’s History Unclassified section.
 In that piece, I traced my own efforts as a historian, daughter, and patient to reckon with past toxic exposures and the long latency of cancer.